-The Underwriter and the Company have agreed in accordance with the provisions of SEC Rule 15c2-4 to cause all funds received by the Underwriter for the sale of the Ordinary Shares to be promptly deposited in a non-interest bearing escrow account ("Escrow Account") at Pacific Mercantile Bank maintained by FinTech Clearing, LLC (the "Deposit Account Agent") as deposit account agent for the investors in the offering.
+The Underwriter and the Company have agreed in accordance with the provisions of SEC Rule 15c2-4 to cause all funds received by the Underwriter for the sale of the Ordinary Shares to be promptly deposited in a noninterest bearing escrow account ("Escrow Account") at Pacific Mercantile Bank maintained by FinTech Clearing, LLC (the "Deposit Account Agent") as deposit account agent for the investors in the offering.
 The purpose of the Escrow Account is for (i) the deposit of all subscription monies (checks or wire transfers) which are received by the Underwriter from prospective purchasers of our offered Ordinary Shares and are delivered by the Underwriter to the Deposit Account Agent, (ii) the holding of amounts of subscription monies which are collected through the banking system, and (iii) the disbursement of collected funds.
 The Deposit Account Agent will exercise signature control on the escrow account and will act based on joint instructions from our Company and the Underwriter.
 On the closing date for the offering, and presuming that all conditions to closing have been attained (i.e. Nasdaq approval and other conditions described herein) proceeds in the escrow account maintained by the Deposit Account Agent will be delivered to our company.
 We will not be able to use such proceeds in China, however, until we complete certain remittance procedures in China, which may take as long as six months in the ordinary course.

 The Underwriter shall promptly deliver to the Deposit Account Agent all funds in the form of checks or wire transfers which it receives from prospective purchasers of our Ordinary Shares by noon of the next business day following receipt where internal supervisory review is conducted at the same location at which subscription documents and funds are received.
 Simultaneously with each deposit to the Escrow Account, the Underwriter shall inform the Deposit Account Agent about the subscription information for each prospective purchaser.
-Upon the Deposit Account Agent's receipt of such monies, they shall be credited to the Deposit Account.
-All checks delivered to the Deposit Account Agent shall be made payable to "FinTech Clearing, LLC, as Deposit Account Agent for Asia Times Holding Limited."
+Upon the Deposit Account Agent shall be made payable to "FinTech Clearing, LLC, as Deposit Account Agent for ATIF Holdings Limited."
 The Deposit Account Agent shall not be required to accept for credit to the Escrow Account or for deposit into the Escrow Account checks which are not accompanied by the appropriate subscription information.
 Wire transfers representing payments by prospective purchasers shall not be deemed deposited in the Escrow Account until the Deposit Account Agent has received in writing the subscription information required with respect to such payments.